sencesco/MyBlog/_posts/2024-10-17-dog_breed_prediction.markdown

 Predicted :  dhole
 </pre>

 ## Challenges and Considerations
 - **Data Quality:** High-quality and diverse data are crucial for training an effective model.
 If the dataset is biased or lacks variety, the model may not perform well
 - **Model Size vs Accuracy:** MobileNetV2 is lightweight and fast, but may not be the most accurate.
 - **Model Tuning:** Fine-tuning the model's hyperparameters, such as the learning rate, batch size, and number of epochs, is essential for achieving optimal performance.
 - **Overfitting:** To avoid overfitting, use techniques such as dropout, regularization, or data augmentation.
-## Building the Model
-- **Data Preprocessing:**
-    - Loaded images using Keras
-    - Resized to 224x224 pixels
-    - Normalized pixel values (divided by 255)
-    - Converted labels using LabelBinarizer (One-Hot Encoding)
-    - Split data into training, validation, and test sets

-- **Model Architecture:**
-    - Using MobileNetV2 with pre-trained weights from ImageNet (`include_top=True`).
-    - Freeze all CNN layers, meaning their weights won't be updated during training.
-    - Add several dense layers on top to adapt the model to our dog breed classification task.

 ## Conclusion